Combustiblemon/tennis-app/packages/server/CLERK_SETUP.md

 3. The server will log "Clerk configuration validated" on successful setup
 4. If environment variables are missing, you'll see a warning but the server will still start

-## Migration Strategy
+## Migration Status

-The current setup allows for a gradual migration:
+✅ **Migration Complete:**
-1. ✅ New Clerk middleware is available but not yet used
+1. ✅ Clerk middleware is fully integrated
-2. ✅ User model supports both legacy and Clerk authentication
+2. ✅ User model supports Clerk authentication
 3. ✅ Database migration scripts are available
-4. ⏳ Routes can be migrated one by one to use Clerk authentication
+4. ✅ All routes use Clerk authentication
-5. ⏳ Old auth system can be removed once migration is complete
+5. ✅ Legacy auth system has been completely removed

 ## Database Migration Commands